Gag Order (album): Background

 Kesha released her fifth studio album, Gag Order in May 2023.
 The album is the singer's final album that fulfills her contract with Kemosabe Records, which she signed when she was 18.
 In October 2014, Kesha sued her former producer, Dr. Luke for sexual assault and battery.
 The producer countersued Kesha for defamation and their trial was set for July 2023.
 Through a joint statement, Kesha and Dr. Luke announced they have officially reached a settlement, about a month before the trial.
-In her statement, Kesha stated she doesn't recall everything that happened the night of the alleged abuse, while Dr. Luke continued to deny he ever raped her.
+In her statement, Kesha stated she does not recall everything that happened the night of the alleged abuse, while Dr. Luke continued to deny he ever raped her.
 Following the settlement, Kesha went on her social media and expressed her gratitude to her supporters and said she was excited for the "beautiful things to come".
 The next day, she announced the EP and revealed its cover art.
 She revealed the four tracks that will appear on the EP: "Only Love Can Save Us Now", "Fine Line", "All I Need Is You", and "Happy".